suixinsuo/olympus-protocol/docs/GettingStarted.md

 };
 ```

-Modify the create fund test.
+Modify the test of creating the fund.

 ```javascript
   it("Create a fund", async () => {